Fresh milk and rennet is all you need to make a white, soft and delicious cheese at home.

 Cheese is one of the most popular fermented milk products.
-Commonly cheese is classified as soft and hard.
+Cheese is commonly classified as soft and hard.
 There are hundreds of different cheeses around the world developed by artisans over time.
-Now it’s time to make your own magic craft.
+And now it’s time for you try make it yourself.

 Why make cheese at home?